sen-17/100DaysPython/README.md

 ## 🙌 Acknowledgements

-- Thanks to [Dr. Angela Yu](https://www.linkedin.com/in/angela-yu/) and the App Brewery team for creating such a beginner-friendly and practical course.
+- Thanks to Angela Yu and the App Brewery team for creating such a beginner-friendly and practical course.
 - Inspired by the #100DaysOfCode challenge.

 ---